Fodor's Expert Review Cerro Santa Apolonia

-At the end of Calle 2 de Mayo steps lead to this hilltop mirador, or scenic lookout, where a bird's-eye view of the city awaits.
-At the top are many carved bricks dating to pre-Columbian times.
+At the end of Calle 2 de Mayo, steps lead to this hilltop mirador, or scenic lookout, where a bird's-eye view of the city awaits.
+At the top are many carved bricks dating from pre-Columbian times.
 One of the rocks has the shape of a throne and has been dubbed the Seat of the Inca.
 According to local legend, it was here that Inca rulers would sit to review their troops.
-You'll find pretty gardens and great views of the town.
-You can either walk or go by taxi (round-trip S/6).
+You'll also find pretty gardens and a maze of winding paths.
+You can either walk or go by taxi (round trip S/6).